paxelito/SENSOR/doc/code.rst

 Auto Generated Documentation
 ============================

-In the following the autogeration of the code
+In the following the python code used to develop SENSOR simulator program

 Class ENVIRONMENT
 **************************